 World-class institutions like the Boston Children's Museum and the Museum of Science (with its four-story Omnimax Theater) can nurture your child’s curiosity and keep them entertained all day.
 If you’ve got an animal lover on your hands, Boston sports two amazing interactive zoos (Stone Zoo and Franklin Park Zoo) as well as the New England Aquarium.
 These attractions are all accessible by MBTA public transit.

 Boston Sports Teams

 For those who are animal lovers, Boston has plenty to offer in regards to pets!
-The Boston Commons has 50 acres of land that pets are welcome to stroll through.
-The Commons also has many designated off-leash areas where it is almost impossible not to see charismatic canines playing and interacting with each other.
-Walking through Boston Public Gardens or Boston Commons, you sometimes wonder if the pet population outnumbers the human population!
+The Boston Common has 50 acres of land that pets are welcome to stroll through.
+The Common also has many designated off-leash areas where it is almost impossible not to see charismatic canines playing and interacting with each other.
+Walking through Boston Public Gardens or Boston Common, you sometimes wonder if the pet population outnumbers the human population!
 For the beach pups out there, after Labor Day, many of the beaches are welcome for all pets to enjoy.